 Real-World Applications and Testimonials

-Many top-tier gyms and athletes rely on body pads for their day-to-day training routines.
-For example, gyms like Gleason’s Gym in Brooklyn use full body protectors for sparring simulations.
-Coaches have reported fewer injuries and better fighter performance.
+Many top gyms and athletes use body pads daily.
+For example, Gleason’s Gym in Brooklyn employs full body protectors during sparring simulations, reducing coach injuries and improving fighter performance.

 FAQs